Enrollment & Attendance

-Owens Community College uses a "freeze" date each semester to determine a student's enrollment status for awarding financial aid.
-The courses for which the student is registered on the freeze date will determine financial aid eligibility as long as the completed results from the studentís Free Application for Federal Student Aid (FAFSA) are on file by that date.
+Owens Community College uses a "freeze" date each semester to determine your enrollment status for awarding financial aid.
+The courses for which you are registered on the freeze date will determine financial aid eligibility as long as the completed results from your Free Application for Federal Student Aid (FAFSA) are on file by that date.

-For students whose completed FAFSA results are received after the freeze date, financial aid will be based on the student's enrollment on the date that the completed FAFSA results are received.
+If your completed FAFSA results are received after the freeze date, financial aid will be based on your enrollment on the date that the completed FAFSA results are received.
 "Completed FAFSA results" means that an Expected Family Contribution (EFC) has been calculated by the U.S. Department of Education.
 This EFC may change once all documentation is submitted and processed.

 Class changes made before the freeze date

-If a student adds or drops classes before the freeze date, the amount of financial aid the student is eligible for may be affected.
+If you add or drop classes before the freeze date, the amount of financial aid for which you are eligible may be affected.

 Class changes made after the freeze date

-Students must have attendance verified in their classes in order to meet the eligibility requirements for the federal student aid programs.
+You must have attendance verified in your classes in order to meet the eligibility requirements for the federal student aid programs.

 Instructors will determine your attendance for all courses, including web courses, based on their criteria and will provide attendance information directly to the Office of Financial Aid.
-Once attendance has been verified, financial aid for which you are eligible will be disbursed.
-For classes that begin later in the semester, financial aid for those classes will be disbursed once the class has started and attendance has been confirmed.
+Once attendance has been verified, financial aid for which you are eligible will disburse.
+For classes that begin later in the semester, financial aid for those classes will disburse once the class has started and attendance has been confirmed.

 Students who withdraw or do not complete classes

-Students who withdraw from all classes, stop attending all of their classes, and/or do not complete all modules for which they have registered must abide by the Return of Title IV Funds policy.
-As a result, a student could owe an overpayment to a grant program, owe funds to the College, and/or may jeopardize eligibility for future financial aid.
+If you withdraw from all classes, stop attending all of your classes, or do not complete all modules for which you have registered, you must abide by the Return of Title IV Funds policy.
+As a result, you could owe an overpayment to a grant program, owe funds to the College, and may jeopardize eligibility for future financial aid.
 For more information regarding the Return of Title IV Funds policy, click here.

-Students receiving Ohio College Opportunity Grant funds will have their aid prorated based on any changes to tuition charges.
-Other state grant programs may also require adjustments to the award if a student drops a class.
+Ohio College Opportunity Grant funds will be prorated based on any changes to tuition charges.
+Other state grant programs may also require adjustments to the award if you drop a class.

-Before withdrawing or dropping any classes that would reduce registered credit hours, students should consult with an Oserve Advocate to help determine the impact this would have on financial aid eligibility.
+Before withdrawing or dropping any classes that would reduce registered credit hours, you should consult with an Oserve Advocate to help determine the impact this would have on financial aid eligibility.

-A student is limited to taking 30 developmental credit hours while receiving federal financial aid.
-Federal financial aid programs will not cover any developmental courses taken after reaching the maximum 30 hours.
-These courses include, but are not limited to Chemistry 095, English 090, English 091, English 095, English 096, English 099, Math 054, Math 064, Math 074, Math 089, Math 091, Math 096, and Math 099.Developmental courses that are no longer available are still included in determining the 30 developmental credit hour limit.
+You may take up to 30 developmental credit hours while receiving federal financial aid.
+Federal financial aid programs will not cover any developmental courses taken after reaching this limit.
+These courses include, but are not limited to Chemistry 095, English 090, English 091, English 095, English 096, English 097, English 099, Math 054, Math 064, Math 074, Math 089, Math 091, Math 096, and Math 099.Developmental courses that are no longer available are still included in determining the 30 developmental credit hour limit.

-Students may receive financial aid for repeating courses.
-However, if retaking a previously passed course, financial aid can only be used for one repeat of the course even if the second attempt results in a lower grade.
+You may receive financial aid for repeating courses.
+However, if you are retaking a previously passed course, federal financial aid can only be used for one repeat of the course even if the second attempt results in a lower grade.
+This rule applies even if you did not receive financial aid for the previously passed course.
 For a list of grades which are considered "passing", please refer to the Owens Grading System Procedures.
-Any courses that are repeated will be used in the calculation of a student's Satisfactory Academic Progress status.
-This rule is separate from the Collegeís academic policy for repeating a course.
+Any courses that are repeated will be used in the calculation of your Satisfactory Academic Progress status.
+This rule is separate from the College's academic policy for repeating a course.

-Students who are enrolled less than full-time (12 credit hours) may be eligible to receive financial aid.
-Students should refer to the enrollment requirements for each financial aid program in which they may be eligible.
-Award amounts may vary if the student is not enrolled full-time.
+You may be eligible to receive financial aid even if you are enrolled less than full-time (12 credit hours).
+For details, refer to the enrollment requirements for each financial aid program in which you may be eligible.
+Award amounts may vary if you are not enrolled full-time.